edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 Email Address []:
 [cloudshell-user@ip-10-1-2-3 ~]$
 ```
-**Notice:** Due to the parameter ```-days 365``` the publicate certificate will have a validity of 365 days.
+**Notice:** Due to the parameter ```-days 365``` the public certificate will have a validity of 365 days.
 The certificate will only be used during the initial provisioning steps for an IP range.
 You might want to place the certificate into the parent block of an IP range - e.g. the the [/40 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:7300::%2F40&type=inet6num) of ```2a06:e881:7300::/40``` in my case - in order to later bring additional IP ranges to AWS, e.g. for additional regions.
-In this case make sure you don loose the corresponding private key within your AWS CloudShell and keep an eye on the expiration date of the certificate.
+In this case make sure you don't loose the corresponding private key within your AWS CloudShell and keep an eye on the expiration date of the certificate.
 The ROA on the other hand has to remain in place!
 {: .notice--info}

 ## Step 3: Uploading the public key to the RIR Resource DB (RDAP record)